 Common Obsessions — Symptoms of Pediatric OCD

-Obsessions — or recurrent, unwanted thoughts — are characteristics of obsessive compulsive disorder (OCD).
+Obsessions — or repeating, unwanted thoughts — are a symptom of obsessive compulsive disorder (OCD).

 Fear of “Bad Things” Happening, Aggressive Thoughts